 As mentioned above, Lori and I rented an audio guide that was available at the ticket booth, which offered information about various points of interest along the way.

-Here are few of the highlights:
+Here are just a few of the many highlights you’ll see along the way:

 Dolmabahçe Palace (Sultan’s Palace), now a museum.